oasys-esrf-kit/oasys_hercules_2025/README.md

-# oasys_hercules (22 March 2024)
+# oasys_hercules (21 March 2025)
 Material for three-hours tutorial "Modelling Synchrotron Radiation Beamlines with OASYS" at the HERCULES school

 ## Download and install Oasys:
 Follow the instructions here: https://github.com/oasys-kit/oasys-installation-scripts/wiki

-later on, you may install two specific addons:
+later on, you may install one specific addon:

 - ESRF addon: https://github.com/oasys-esrf-kit/OASYS1-ESRF-Extensions/blob/master/README.md
-- Shadow4 beta addon (install as users) https://github.com/oasys-kit/OASYS1-SHADOW4/blob/master/README.md
 ## Contents

 - A) Introduction to Oasys